'Women Of Silicon Valley' Is 'Humans Of New York' For Women in Tech, And Here Are Six You Should Know

 6. Lea Coligado, computer science student at Stanford and creator of Women in Silicon Valley

 The site's editor wasn't going to feature herself, so I'll do it for her.
 One day at Stanford, Coligado and a male friend were telling another student about a summer they both spent interning for Facebook, and he had vastly different reactions to each.
 When her male friend talked about his internship, the response was, "You must be really smart!"
 But when she said the same thing, the other student replied, “Oh… well then I should have applied for that internship.”
 This experience ignited a fire in Coligado to change the perception that if a woman could accomplish something in her field, anyone could.
 Subsequent years of being told “girls don’t code because they’re, you know, artsier” and receiving pickup lines from male coworkers fanned her flames.

+But over the years, women succeeding in technology helped Coligado realize that "at the end of a long, crappy tunnel fraught with temptations to question my intelligence and terrible pickup lines, there is a light."
+She decided to provide these role models to other women, and the rest is history.
 So, what's next for Women of Silicon Valley?
 It looks like they're expanding their efforts well beyond the Valley — a goal Sampat also endorsed, since "these are global challenges and there’s a huge opportunity to learn from what’s working across cultures."
 In this video, Coligado appears with Borruto in Venice, calling on viewers to nominate European women for their features.

 Women in tech and those who know them, regardless of location, can submit to womenofsiliconvalley at gmail dot com to nominate someone for the site — because one simple step toward gaining women widespread recognition is women acknowledging one another and themselves.

 Images: Women of Silicon Valley/Facebook(4); Neha Sampat